 In sum, the appellate court found that the trial testimony indicated that the store officers believed they had wind coverage when the building was damaged and when they reported it to Network.
 The court also vacated the trial court’s decision to the extent it found that the network was entitled to an offset of damages and awarded the plaintiff even more money.

 The case is Upscale Fashions, Inc. v Underwriters at Lloyd’s London, Court No. 2018-CA-0015, decided on August 29, 2018 by the Court of Appeal, Fourth Circuit, State of Louisiana.

-Legal interpreters and translators for lawyers at All Language Alliance, Inc. are available to translate face-to-face and written communication between insurance adjusters, insurance defense attorneys and non-English-speaking insureds from any language, including Arabic, Vietnamese, Korean, Cantonese, Russian, Polish, Mandarin, Hmong, Tigrinya, Amharic, Chinese, Japanese, Farsi, Polish, Bengali, Spanish.
+Legal interpreters and translators for lawyers at All Language Alliance, Inc. are available to translate face-to-face and written communication between insurance adjusters, claims examiners, insurance defense attorneys and non-English-speaking insureds from any language, including Arabic, Vietnamese, Korean, Cantonese, Russian, Polish, Mandarin, Hmong, Tigrinya, Amharic, Chinese, Japanese, Farsi, Polish, Bengali, Spanish.

 **This translation blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.

 #alllanguagealliance #insurancetranslation #insuranceclaimstranslation #insurancetranslationservices #documenttranslation #legaltranslation #arabictranslator #arabicinterpreter #arabictranslationservices #insurancepolicytranslation #insurancelitigation #litigationtranslation #lawyers #paralegals #law